escortcvh/gohugo-theme-ananke/content/products/drain.md

 Good kitchen
-practices and regular manual cleaning are normally required or drain stoppages, back-ups, and severe malodors will occur.
+practices and regular manual cleaning are normally required or drain stoppages, back-ups, and severe offensive smells will occur.

-Repairs to clogged systems are expensive and can result in costly interventions, and disruption and inconvenience to the restaurant operation and neighboring tenants.
+Repairs to clogged systems are expensive and can result in costly interventions, and disruption and inconvenience to the restaurant operation and neighbouring tenants.

-Overpowering malodors bring health inspectors and displeases workers and customers alike.
+Overpowering repulsive smells bring health inspectors and displeases workers and customers alike.

 High effluent